kibblewhite/BlazorEditorJs/BlazorApp/README.md

 ### Future development (forecasting breaking changes)

-When passing in the configuraton options, the key for the options wll be the tool/plugin name, for example `window.Header` will be just `Header`, and use ths terms to check the browser DOM and return that object.
+When passing in the configuraton options, the key for the options wll be the tool/plugin name, for example `window.Header` will be just `Header`, and this term is used to check in the browser's DOM to return that object.

 ```js
 // untested
 let class_fn = window["Header"];
 ```

-The term `Header` will then go through a process of camel casing (header) in order to identiy the tool options by it's key provded by the developer or fall back to defaults if not present.
+The term `Header` will then go through a process of camel casing (to become `header`) in order to identity the tool options by it's key provided by the developer or fall back to defaults if not present.

 A better example of camel casing, would be `LinkTool` to `linkTool`

-By allow the tools/plugin to be loaded in this manner, it means any name/class function and options can be loaded and so will allow for custom tooling/plugins.
+By allowing the tools/plugin to be loaded in this manner, it means any name/class function and options can be loaded and so will allow for custom tooling/plugins.

 Be aware that it is uncertain how this will affect the current configurations and may cause breaking changes.
-If is possible that:
+In ths change, it is possible that:

 ```json
 { "header": null, "linkTool": null }